jazzband/django-flatblocks/README.rst

 Releases
 --------

+0.5.1
+    * Removed rendering of the content attribute from the admin list by Michael Fladischer
+    * PyBabel compatibility by Michael Fladischer
+    * Fixed caching issue with memcache backend

 0.5
     * Hungarian translation by Török Gábor
     * Method added to demo edit form (#5) by Bill Evans